 What Jane Cameron Architects (JCA) can bring to your project

-We can help you realise your ambitions and guide you from the concept stage through to your projects completion on site.
-We provide a service that extends well beyond producing a set of drawings – we can handle the paperwork, bring value for money, imagination and peace of mind to your project, whilst keeping it on track and on budget.
+We can help you realise your ambitions and guide you from the concept stage through to the completion of your project on-site.
+We provide a service that extends well beyond producing a set of drawings – we can handle the paperwork, and bring value for money, imagination and peace of mind to your project, whilst keeping it on track and on budget.

 Value for money

 We are professional problem-solvers.
 Our experience and insight can help stretch what can be achieved within your budget and add value to your project.
 We can suggest new ways of utilising space and light, enrich the palette of materials, finishes or fittings, find a builder at the right price, and propose design solutions that will reduce your overall running costs whilst maximising the energy efficiency of your home.
 At a fraction of the cost of your project, our fees will prove a sound investment.

 We can lift your project out of the ordinary and help you achieve your aspirations and vision.
 We are trained designers who will explore your needs and desires and find inventive and practical ways of enhancing your living environment.

 When you hire an architect, you have a professional on your side who knows the construction industry inside out.
 You are working with someone who has undertaken seven years of architectural training – no other building professional is trained in design and construction to such a high level of expertise.
 The term “Architect” is a protected title and Australian law requires those that use it to be registered with the Architects Registration Board (ARB).

 We can provide you with much more than just drawings, we have the experience to see your project successfully through to completion.
 We can oversee the design, assist with the approvals process, manage the build and keep track of your budget.